inbo/oscibio/content/posts/forward-trajectory-visualizations.md

 * Songbirds, with an airspeed below 16m/s, shown in orange
 * Waterbirds (geese, ducks, and waders) with an airspeed above 16m/s, shown in blue.

-The wind is shown as small blue tracks in the background.
-This visualisation shows that especially waterbirds (ducks and/or waders) dominated the bird migration (light blue colours) and due to their faster airspeeds reach the Baltic states in a single night, a distance of 900 km in 10 hours (i.e. 90km/h).
-This is much faster than what would be possible based on their powered flight alone (i.e. airspeed).
-Birds profited from the following winds in their last hours above Poland.
+This visualisation shows that especially waterbirds (ducks and/or waders) dominated the bird migration (light blue colours) and due to their faster airspeeds could reach the Baltic states in a single night, a distance of 900km in 10 hours (i.e. 90km/h or 25m/s).
+This is much faster than what would be possible based on their powered flight alone, i.e. their airspeed, which was on average 21m/s on which they could potentially have flown 750km in a single night without wind.
+Birds mainly profited from the following winds in their last hours above Poland.

 <iframe width="100%" height="500" frameborder="0" src="https://inbo.cartodb.com/u/lifewatch/viz/88c30be4-1063-11e5-a9ae-0e853d047bba/embed_map" allowfullscreen webkitallowfullscreen mozallowfullscreen oallowfullscreen msallowfullscreen></iframe>